 3) Use the following navigation once in my.butler.edu

 Employee Tools > DawgAlert

 4) The following information can be added to your profile

 - Three email addresses in addition to your Butler email which is defaulted and cannot be changed or removed from your profile.

 - Three phone numbers.

 5) Click “Save Contact Info” before exiting the page

-DawgAlert gives University administrators the ability to reach students, faculty and staff on and off campus with a clear, consistent message.
+DawgAlert gives University administrators the ability to reach students, faculty, staff and affiliates on and off campus with a clear, consistent message.
 This system will broadcast information to any communication device - work phone, cell phone, home phone, email and PDAs.
 It can send up to 150,000 30-second phone calls and 125,000 text messages in 15 minutes.

 DawgAlert complements the tools the University already has in place to communicate during emergencies and weather-related delays and closings.
 These tools include: InformaCast voice and text message phone alerts, web alerts on www.butler.edu, all-campus email and voicemail alerts and announcements through the news media.